AristaFederal/Newsletter/docs/index.md

 What a great time of year,  fall is starting to emerge, the MLB playoffs are around the corner, and the NFL and College Football seasons are in full swing.
 We hope you're enjoying the season and cheering on your favorite teams!

-In this edition, we celebrate the 10th anniversary of Arista CloudVision®, our flagship network-wide management and automation platform.
+In this edition, we celebrate the __10th anniversary of Arista CloudVision®__, our flagship network-wide management and automation platform.

 We're also excited to share two timely articles:

-__Why Do All Your OSPF Costs Show 10 in EOS?__
+* __Why Do All Your OSPF Costs Show 10 in EOS?__

   Arista Federal SE Cass Bell explains why it happens, why it’s not “broken,” and the 60-second fix to align your OSPF metrics with real-world paths.

-__The Clock Is Ticking on the OMB IPv6 Mandate!__
+* __The Clock Is Ticking on the OMB IPv6 Mandate!__

   Arista Federal ASE Dustin Lee outlines why IPv6 is critical for federal networks — scalability, security, modernization — and how Arista is building the IPv6 capabilities customers need in AVD to stay future-ready.

 As we move into fall, we look forward to bringing you more updates, insights, and opportunities to help advance your mission.
 This newsletter is for you and we welcome your feedback, ideas, and requests at fed@aristafederal.com.